stargate-bukkit/Stargate-Bukkit/README.md

 - Adds an option to make a stargate silent (no text in chat when teleporting) for better immersion on RP servers
 - Makes buttons update and/or remove themselves when their location or material changes
 - Adds another default gate to show that it's possible to use any number of materials for a stargate's border
+- Adds an option for stargates without a sign.
+Right-clicking such a stargate will display gate information
+- Fixes a bug causing signs to be re-drawn after they're broken

 #### \[Version 0.9.0.5] EpicKnarvik97 fork